-What are the mechanisms that underly the drugs that are used to treat hypertension?
-Drugs like ACE inhibitors, diuretics and beta blockers?
+What are the mechanisms that underlie the drugs that are used to treat hypertension?
+Drugs like ACE inhibitors, diuretics, and beta-blockers?
 That’s what we cover in this video.

 - stopping smoking

 - reduction in caffeine / coffee intake